fxstein/GoProX/docs/architecture/DESIGN_PRINCIPLES.md

 - Clear error messages guide developers to specific line numbers and issues
 - Integration with existing commit message validation workflow

+### 10. Homebrew Standardization for Dependencies

+**Principle:** Always standardize on Homebrew (brew) for installation of all local dependencies on supported platforms.

+**Rationale:** Using a single, widely adopted package manager ensures consistency, simplifies onboarding, and reduces environment drift.
+Homebrew is the de facto standard for macOS and is well-supported on Linux, making it the preferred choice for managing dependencies in the GoProX project.

+**Implementation Guidelines:**
+- All required tools and dependencies (e.g., yamllint, jsonlint, exiftool, jq) should be installed via Homebrew whenever possible
+- Documentation and setup scripts must reference Homebrew as the installation method
+- Avoid mixing package managers (e.g., npm, pip, apt) for core dependencies unless absolutely necessary
+- If a dependency is not available via Homebrew, document the alternative installation method and rationale
+- Ensure CI/CD and local environments use the same dependency installation approach for consistency

 ## Decision Recording Process

 When making significant design or architectural decisions: